magpie-ea/magpie-site/serverapp/04use.markdown

 After installation you can visit the server app in a browser, with the username and password you previously specified.
 For Heroku deployment, you may do so by running `heroku open` in the command line or find the app URL in your Heroku account.
 For local deployment, the URL is by default http://localhost:4000.

-The server app shows a list of experiments whose data may be stored in the database.
+The server app shows a list of experiments whose data may be stored in a database.
 It shows the experiments ID, its name, its author, the number of submissions retrieved so far, date information, as well as whether the experiment is currently active or not.
-If an experiment is set to be active, it allows further submissions to be recorded in its database.
+If an experiment is set to be active, it allows further submissions to be recorded in the database.

 <img src="../images/server_app_screen.png" width="100%">

-The server app allows you to retrieve the data for an experiment from its database.
+The server app allows you to retrieve the data for an experiment from the database.
 Simply click on the button "Retrieve CSV" to download a CSV-file with the data collected so far.

 To delete an experiment, click the "Delete" button.
 Always make sure that you have recovered